 The project can act as an example of a " partnership " between the private and public sectors in serving the needs of the people.

 FOR FURTHER INFORMATION PLEASE CONTACT

-Mr. Dave Russell, Vice President Power Generation & Projects, TransCanada Pipelines Limited, 55 Yonge St., Toronto, Ontario M5E 1J4 Phone: (416) 869-2160 Fax (416) 869-2056
+Mr. Dave Russell, Vice President Power Generation & Projects, TransCanada Pipelines Limited, 55 Yonge St., Toronto, Ontario M5E 1J4 Phone: (416) 869-2160 Fax (416) 869-2056 in the second

 TRANSCANADA PIPELINES